penalverlorenzo/Deploy-Nogadev/README.md

 apps:
   blog:
-    isEnabled: true # If the blog will be enabled
+    isEnabled: false # If the blog will be enabled
     postsPerPage: 6 # Number of posts per page

     post: